alkacon/opencms-core/webapp/update/readme.txt

 want to merge the 'schema.xml' and the 'solrconfig.xml' first.
 When you are done set the attribute enabled to 'true' again (and restart the servelt container).

+If you are updating from an earlier version than 8.5.0, copy the solr-complete/ folder to the solr folder instead.

 7. Shutdown and restart your OpenCms servlet container